10 Telltale Signs You're in a Situationship, And Not A Relationship

 Ready to move on from your situationship?
 Our qualified relationship coaches are ready to work with you to help you set personal goals, connect with yourself and find the right relationship.
 Get started for free, no strings attached!

 8. Lack of date night

-A good rule of thumb is to ask yourself whether you ever hang out with the person you are seeing outside of the bedroom.
+If you are trying to figure out whether or not you are in a situationship, a good rule of thumb is to ask yourself whether you ever hang out with the person you are seeing outside of the bedroom.
 Or during the day time.
+Or in the presence of other people.
 If you are only ever over to have sex, or you’ve never gone on any dates, then you are probably not in a relationship.
-While some situationships do involve dates, they are normally less public and less planned than relationship dates.
+Lack of one-on-one time with someone outside of the bedroom can indicate that you don’t have a deep emotional connection or that your partner does not want to have anything more than a surface level connection.
+If you try to plan a date night with your partner and find that they object to the idea or give you some kind of push back, then this is a sign that you are in a situationship.
+It is important to note that some situationships do involve dates, but these dates are normally less public and less planned than relationship dates.

 9. You are anxious to hear back from them

 No healthy relationship should be based around anxiety.
 When you are in a healthy relationship with another person, you should feel secure about your connection to your partner.
 Sure, in the beginning stages of a relationship you might have some butterflies about dates and spending time together, but you shouldn’t feel anxious about whether they will respond to you or accept you.

 Because situationships are so undefined, they are often a cause of anxiety for people.
 Afterall, it can be very difficult to feel at ease if you don’t know where you stand with someone.
 If you are not an anxious person, and your relationship to someone else is creating anxiety for you, then this is a sign that you could be in a situationship.